13 - PE Authenticode

 }

-So that we can verify the integrity of a PE executable on an iPhone:
+This allows for verifying the integrity of a PE executable on an iPhone:

 iPhone:~ root# file PE32_x86-64_binary_avast-free-antivirus-setup-online.exe